edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_info.rst

 .. note::

-    The ``edgedb project info`` command is not intended for use with production instances.
+    The ``edgedb project info`` command is not intended for use with self-hosted production instances.

 Options